aeshit/MeetingScheduler/README.md

 ## Challenges

-### 1. Managing Overlapping Appointments with High Accuracy
+### 1. Managing Time Slots and Overlapping Appointments with High Accuracy
 When booking appointments, ensuring that no time slots overlap was a technical challenge, especially when working with a large number of appointments.
+Added to that was the problem that the input could be in 12 HR format or 24hr format.
 Initially, the system didn't efficiently check for overlapping appointments, which sometimes resulted in double bookings.
-I addressed this issue by introducing a more sophisticated data structure (like a balanced tree or interval tree) to check for overlaps, ensuring that the system could handle appointments without overlap efficiently.
+I addressed this issue by modularising the input steps and reinventing the algorithm for checking duplications.

 ### 2. Executable File Generation Challenges
 While using `pyinstaller` to package the system into an executable, I encountered significant performance issues.
 The executable file took too long to build due to the inclusion of a virtual environment (`venv`).
 The `venv` had a large number of dependencies, which caused the packaging process to slow down considerably.
 This challenge was mitigated by optimizing the virtual environment setup, carefully selecting only the necessary dependencies, and making sure the environment was as lean as possible.
 Additionally, using the `--onefile` flag with `pyinstaller` helped reduce the executable file size but still resulted in slower build times, which was an important consideration for future improvements.